 I shared “Journalist of the Year” award from El Mundo in Madrid with Jennifer Preston, a former reporter and senior editor at The New York Times, in 2013 for their pioneering work in using social media for journalism.
 He was awarded “Best Innovation in Storytelling” by Reuters in 2011.

 Featured by AdWeek, New York Magazine, Details, and the New York Times, which called him “The undisputed King of Tumblr”

-I was formerly the Reuters Social Media Editor, finding and developing news leads and sources on social platforms, working to verify and confirm socially sourced reports, images, and videos to integrate into Reuters reporting.
+I began my career in newsrooms as the social media editor for Reuters, finding and developing news leads and sources on social platforms, working to verify and confirm socially sourced reports, images, and videos to integrate into Reuters reporting.
 I led the reporting for live coverage of breaking news events on Reuters.com

 I co-authored “The Verification Handbook,” along with leading journalists from the BBC, Storyful, ABC, Digital First Media, and other verification experts.
 The handbook is a groundbreaking resource for journalists and aid providers.
 It provides tools, techniques, and step-by-step guidelines for how to deal with user-generated content (UGC) during emergencies and breaking news events.